KseniaSOS/memory_game/README.md

 # Credits

 * [Real Python](https://realpython.com/lessons/how-and-when-use-str/) - 'How and When to use _ str _'
+* [Scaler Topics](https://www.scaler.com/topics/how-to-clear-screen-in-python/) - How to Clear Screen in Python?
 * [Geeks for Geeks](https://rb.gy/rt2wz) - Using @property decorators
 * [ASCII Art Generator](http://patorjk.com/software/taag/#p=display&h=0&v=2&f=Dancing%20Font&t=memory%20%0A%20%20game) - This ASCII generator was used to create the game logo
 * [ASCII Art ](https://www.asciiart.eu/) - This ollection of ASCII art drawings was used for cards images